You are here

 While the above fifteen measures are not a complete picture of the mental health system, they do provide a strong foundation for understanding the prevalence of mental health concerns, as well as issues of access to insurance and treatment, particularly as that access varies among the states.
 MHA will continue to explore new measures that allow us to more accurately and comprehensively capture the needs of those with mental illness and their access to care.

-The rankings are based on the percentages or rates for each state.
+The rankings are based on the percentages or rates for each state collected from the most recently available data.
+For most indicators, the data represent data collected up to 2015.
 States with positive outcomes are ranked higher than states with poorer outcomes.
 The overall, adult, youth, prevalence and access rankings were analyzed by calculating a standardized score (Z score) for each measure, and ranking the sum of the standardized scores.
 For most measures, lower percentages equated to more positive outcomes (e.g. lower rates of substance use or those who are uninsured).
-This year, there are two measures where high percentages equate to better outcomes.
-These include Youth with Severe MDE who Received Some Consistent Treatment, and Students Identified with Emotional Disturbance for an Individualized Education Program.
+There are two measures where high percentages equate to better outcomes.
+These include Youth with Severe MDE (Major Depressive Episode) who Received Some Consistent Treatment, and Students Identified with Emotional Disturbance for an Individualized Education Program.
 Here, the calculated standardized score was multiplied by -1 to obtain a Reverse Z Score that was used in the sum.
 All measures were considered equally important, and no weights were given to any measure in the rankings.

 Each survey has its own strengths and limitations.
 For example, strengths of both SAMHSA’s National Survey of Drug Use and Health (NSDUH) and the CDC’s Behavioral Risk Factor Surveillance System (BRFSS) are that they include national survey data with large sample sizes and utilized statistical modeling to provide weighted estimates of each state population.
 This means that the data is more representative of the general population.
 An example limitation of particular importance to the mental health community is that the NSDUH does not collect information from persons who are homeless and who do not stay at shelters, are active duty military personnel, or are institutionalized (i.e., in jails or hospitals).
 This limitation means that those individuals who have a mental illness who are also homeless or incarcerated are not represented in the data presented by the NSDUH.
 If the data did include individuals who were homeless and/or incarcerated, we would possibly see prevalence of behavioral health issues increase and access to treatment rates worsen.
 It is MHA’s goal to continue to search for the best possible data in future reports.
 Additional information on the methodology and limitations of the surveys can be found online as outlined in the glossary.